PeterTheobald/SweepText/README.md

     If the target "to" file doesnt exist, do not create it, skip it to protect against typos.

--collect or -copy will find lines matching pattern, copy them to the target file.
+-collect or -copy will find lines matching regex pattern, copy them to the target file.
     The target file is wiped and recreated with each run.
     Sets the following options: "-nocleanmatch -noaddlinks -addheaders -insert overwrite".
     If the target 'to' file doesnt already exist, do not create it to protect against typos.